Feargh/Feargh.github.io/README.md

-# Application website for Founders and Coders
+# Showcase website for Founders and Coders

 ## Purpose of Project
 * To demonstrate proficiency in HTML, CSS and vanilla JavaScript